friol/elasticviz/README.md

 # elasticviz
-Various tools to graphically display Elasticsearch CAT commands
+Various tools to graphically display Elasticsearch CAT commands.

+For example, shards grouped in a treemap visualization: